 The Hill transcribed Guthrie’s question:

 “For the last two years, the president has absolutely eviscerated Bob Mueller, a lifelong public servant, a former Marine, a registered Republican, I might add” Guthrie said to Sanders.
-“He’s called him a national disgrace, discredited, a prosecutor gone rogue who oversaw a gang of thugs.”take our poll - story continues below
+“He’s called him a national disgrace, discredited, a prosecutor gone rogue who oversaw a gang of thugs.”

 “Did Robert Mueller deserve better from the president than this kind of language and behavior?” she asked.